Corporate Governance

 • Formulation of global hoshin (policy)

-• Deliberation on business advancement, alliances, reorganization, etc.
+• Deliberation on strategy including business advancement, alliances, reorganization, etc.

 Sustainability